CodeWringer/ambersteel/documents/en/ruleset/rules.md

 >
 > Then, you present them with an opportunity to steal some resource from their enemy.
 Be it a valuable item, person or political power - something is within reach.
 This will likely be its own small adventure for the player party to engage with - if they so choose.
 >
 > Eventually, some henchmen of the **PC**'s enemy make an appearance.
 They aim to challenge the player party.
 This is important - not just the one **PC** is involved, but **all of them**.
+This makes the **PC**'s *personal concern*, a *party concern*.
 >
 > And so it goes on, with continually more escalating scenarios, which all culminate into the final confrontation, many real-world sessions into the future, when the **PC** gets to put the final nail in that **ambition**'s coffin - and earn their [AFP](#ambition-fate-points).

+##### **Anchor Your PCs Down**
+Another resource, is a base of operations.
+This is a very meaningful and powerful tool, to anchor your **PC**s to a particular domain.
+Expect them to want to return to their base of operations regularly.
+While this *may* narrow the radius of exploration your players are willingly to go, it doesn't necessarily have to.
+What it is guaranteed to do, however, is make your players care about *that space* in the world, in particular.

+Be mindful *where* in the world you give them such a resource, because that is where the players will want to spend a lot of time at.
+Make sure it is a location where quests can easily come to them.
+Damsels in distress, kings in need and wealthy merchants all need a reachable door to knock at.
+A very remote location might not see a lot of *action* or *visitors*.

-##### **Threaten Your PC's**
+##### **Threaten Your PCs**
 Any resource you let a **PC** have, can be *threatened*.
 This is a powerful tool to raise tension among your players.
 Threaten their possessions, family or holdings - all the things they hold dear.

 This is a powerful tool to make the players care about protecting their assets.
-If you give them a small castle in a sparsely populated area, make sure to have someone threaten to take away that castle.
-By the time that happens, the players have grown accustomed to having that safe space to return and haul loot to.
+If you have given them a small castle in a sparsely populated area, make sure to have someone threaten to take away that castle at least (or at most) **once**.
+By the time that happens, the players should have grown accustomed to having that safe space to return and haul loot to.
 Suddenly, their top-priority will be protecting that place.

+Once they've fended off the attackers, they'll really start caring about everything that's happening on or near their home turf.
+This is when wars and rumors become of much greater relevance to your players, as they don't want their assets (which they before took for granted) threatened *again*.

 In order to avoid frustrating your players, you shouldn't threaten their more valuable resources often.
 Used sparingly, this tool can cause great tension and players scrambling to find a creative solution.
 But used too frequently, your players might start getting frustrated, because you harm their sense of progression.
-If they never truly gain anything, why should they care if it is threatened?
+If they never truly gain anything, why *should* they care if it is threatened?

 ##### **Allow World-Change**
 Have your players change your world.
 No matter what they do, the **PC**s' actions are going to leave ripples running through the world.